123 Years of Offsite Construction

-It is thought that the modular industry actually began in 1895 when Sears Roebuck and Company, a US firm, began selling complete new homes in kit form.
+It is thought that the offsite construction industry actually began in 1895 when Sears Roebuck and Company, a US firm, began selling complete new homes in kit form.

 Sears launched a “Book of Modern Homes” which featured a variety of house plans with associated materials, which over the next 30 years saw half a million prefabricated homes priced between $700 and over $4000 being sold throughout the US.

 During The Great Depression of 1932, Sears’ sales declined by 40%, indicating the end of modular homes and they subsequently ceased this part of the business.

 This marked the end of modular construction for over a decade until the end of WWII when soldiers returning to the US needed homes for their families.
 The demand for new housing exceeded what construction companies could build which led people to investigate modular housing to increase efficiency, mimicking exactly what the UKs current housing market is experiencing, and the modular solutions being used to meet demand.